ankushop2/brain-bytes-app/README.md

 ## Features

 - **Byte-Sized Learning**: Brain Bytes breaks down complex topics into easily digestible, byte-sized chunks, making learning more accessible and engaging.
-- **Data Morphing**: Our platform allows content creators to transform and reshape data into visually appealing and interactive formats, enhancing the learning experience.
+- **Data Morphing**: Our platform allows content creators to transform and reshape data into visually appealing and interactive formats, enhancing the learning experience in constantly changing world.
-- **Byte-Sized Data Generation**: Content creators can generate bite-sized data snippets, making it easier to create and distribute concise and focused learning materials.
+- **Byte-Sized Data Generation**: Content creators can generate byte-sized data snippets, making it easier to create and distribute concise and focused learning materials.
-- **Content Creation for Consumers**: Brain Bytes empowers consumers to create and share their own learning content, fostering a collaborative and democratized learning environment.
+- **Content Creation for Consumers**: Brain Bytes empowers consumers to create and share their own learning content, fostering a collaborative and democratized learning environment tapping the psychology of learning.

 ## Architecture